Feyerabend/vm/vm5/README.md

 ### gc2.c

 The `gc2.c`have some slight improvements over `gc.c`.
-Those are:

-a.) *Object management*
-   - *Reference counting*.
+Those are in *object management* 1) the *reference counting*, and 2) *pools*.

 Besides addition to mark-and-sweep, implementing reference counting can help manage objects (with circular references) more effectively.

-   - *Pools*.
-For frequently allocated and deallocated objects of the same size, using memory pools can reduce fragmentation and improve performance.
+For frequently allocated and deallocated objects of the same size (here examplified with 10), using memory pools can reduce fragmentation and improve performance.

-b.) *Errors*
-   - Improving robustness by handling memory allocation failures gracefully and providing mechanisms for recovery or scaling.
+Some improvements of giving *errors*, improving robustness by handling memory allocation failures gracefully and providing mechanisms for recovery or scaling.

-c.) *Primitive debugging*
-   - Implement some "debugging" features by printing statements to track memory usage and identify potential leaks or performance bottlenecks.
+Implementing some "debugging" features by printing statements to track memory usage and identify potential leaks or performance bottlenecks.